sdckey/C4ALL/README.md

 Please note that this project is not in active development.
 Updates are made solely for compatibility with EnCase.

+Download releases from the [Releases](https://github.com/sdckey/C4ALL/releases) page.

+Note that all files must be extracted from a release-archive preserving the relative paths in the process.

 Version History
 ---------------